Louisiana State Penitentiary: Composition

 The 18000 acre prison property occupies a 28 sqmi area.
 The size of the prison property is larger than the size of Manhattan.
-Charles Wolfe and Kip Lornell, authors of The Life and Legend of Leadbelly, said that Angola of the 1990s looks "more like a large working plantation than one of the most notorious prisons in the United States."
-Officers patrol the complex on horseback, as many of the prison acres are devoted to cultivation of crops.
-By 1999 the prison's primary roads had been paved.
+Charles Wolfe and Kip Lornell, authors of The Life and Legend of Leadbelly, stated that Angola of the 1990s looks "more like a large working plantation than one of the most notorious prisons in the United States."
+Officers patrol the complex on horseback, as many prison acres are devoted to cultivating crops.
+By 1999, the prison's primary roads had been paved.

-The prison property is surrounded by the Tunica Hills and by the Mississippi River.
+The Tunica Hills and the Mississippi River surround the prison property.
 The perimeter of the property is not fenced, while the individual prisoner dormitory and recreational camps are fenced.
-Most of the prison buildings are yellow with a red trim.
+Most prison buildings are yellow with a red trim.

-Inmate-quarters
+Inmate quarters

 The state of Louisiana considers Angola to be a multi-security institution.
 29% of the prison's beds are designated for maximum security inmates.
 The inmates live in several housing units scattered across the Angola grounds.
-By the 1990s air conditioning and heating units had been installed in the inmate housing units.
+By the 1990s, air conditioning and heating units had been installed in the inmate housing units.

 Most inmates live in dormitories instead of cell blocks.
-The prison administration states that this is because having "inmates of all ages and with long sentences [to] live this way encourages cooperation and healthy peer relationships."
+The prison administration states that having "inmates of all ages and with long sentences live this way encourages cooperation and healthy peer relationships."

 Main Prison Complex

 The Main Prison Complex consists of the East Yard and the West Yard.
 The East Yard has 16 minimum and medium custody prisoner dormitories and one maximum custody extended lockdown cellblock; the cellblock houses long-term extended-lockdown prisoners, in-transit administrative segregation prisoners, inmates who need mental health attention, and protective-custody inmates.

 The West Yard has 16 minimum and medium custody prisoner dormitories, two administrative segregation cellblocks, and the prison treatment center.
 The treatment center houses geriatric, hospice, and ill in-transit prisoners.
-As of 1999 the main prison complex houses half of Angola's prisoners.
+As of 1999, the main prison complex houses half of Angola's prisoners.

 Dormitories within the main prison include the Ash, Cypress, Hickory, Magnolia, Oak, Pine, Spruce, and Walnut dormitories.
 The cell blocks are A, B, C, and D. The main prison also houses the local Main Prison administration building, a gymnasium, a kitchen/dining facility, the Angola Vocational School, and the Judge Henry A. Politz Educational building.